dawalters1/Wolf.Net/README.md

 # Installation

-You can install the WOLF.Net package directly from [Nuget](https://www.nuget.org/packages/Wolf.Net/) or use package manager command Install-Package Wolf.Net
+You can install the WOLF.Net package directly from [Nuget](https://www.nuget.org/packages/Wolf.Net/) or by using Install-Package Wolf.Net

 # Required